youyouyimu/Hadamard-Pattern-based-Approach-For-SISR/README.md

 # Hadamard-Pattern-based-Approach-For-Single-Image-Super-Resolution
-The matlab code for Hadamard Pattern-based Approach For Single Image Super-Resolution
+The matlab code for "Hadamard Pattern-based Approach For Single Image Super-Resolution"